Mulch Reduces Weeds

 A drip irrigation system or soaker hose is the best way to water, so the water has time to soak into the soil and reach plant roots without running off.
 In general, coarse mulches like pine bark let water pass through more easily than finely shredded mulches.

 Organic mulches eventually decompose, and that’s a good thing.
-As they break down, they provide nitrogen and other nutrients to your plants.
+As they break down into soil, they provide nitrogen and other nutrients to your plants.
 However, fresh wood chips can actually tie up nitrogen as they decompose, so use them only as a top layer of mulch or let them age before using them.
 They’re better to use around shrubs and trees than around annuals and vegetables.
 As mulch biodegrades, it provides nutrition to your plants, so they can grow strong and healthy.

 Watering and rainfall can wash away your soil, but mulch helps prevent erosion.
 It lessens the impact of the water droplets as they hit the ground.
 Heavy mulches can help control erosion in areas with strong winds.